wanger2211/batocera-es-language-Chinese/README.md

 Current applicable version：batocera-x86_64-35-20220917

-This language pack will be updated irregularly
+This language pack will be maintained all the time and updated irregularly